romainbenmansour/LeBonCoin/README.md

 # Architecture
 Clean Archi coupled with MVVM has been used for this test.
 This is pretty standard nowadays.
+Domain layer is kotlin only.
+No Android there.
+Both App and Data are Android aware

 # App
 ViewModels exposes state flows to be collected from composables for example.
 We are not using Compose in this case but still I wanted to keep the same mindset.